The Short Version: Artist/Musician/Filmmaker Ronnie Cramer has been active in the arts community for over

 Sixty also received the Gold Medal for Excellence at the 2011 Park City Film Music Festival.

-Cramer's newest movie is September Sketch Book, old-school animation made with felt tip pens on paper.
+Cramer's movie September Sketch Book is old-school animation made with felt tip pens on paper.

-In just over a year since its' premiere, SSB has been named an official selection at over 145 film festivals in 24 different nations and has amassed dozens of awards, including Best Animation at
+It has been named an official selection at over 220 film festivals in 24 different nations and has amassed dozens of awards, including Best Animation at

 Ronnie's films have appeared